shiMusa/MathExtensions/README.md

 Complex and reals numbers, vectors, matrices interoperate automatically (in most cases).
 Many functions specialize during compile-time on the real or complex variant (e.g. all the elementary functions).

+- Utils
+    - calculation(Code); will create and release a Pool of memory for all the allocations in the Code block.
 - Complex numbers +, -, *, /,
+    - str; for pretty printing
 - Elementary
     - sign(r)
     - factorial(z)